Rugby 101: A Beginner’s Guide To Rugby Union

 Kicking techniques

 Kicking is a crucial skill in rugby union and serves various purposes.
-Players use different kicking , such as punting, grubber kicks, and high kicks, to gain territorial advantage and create scoring opportunities.
+Players use different kicking techniques, such as punting, grubber kicks, and high kicks, to gain territorial advantage and create scoring opportunities.
 The accuracy and distance of the kick are vital for success.
 Kicking requires good foot-eye coordination and the ability to assess the game situation quickly.
 Players must develop these skills to contribute effectively to their team's attacking and defensive strategies.

 Tackling and rucking